Capital gains tax: how will it affect your portfolio?

 3. When will this tax go into effect?

-The law is likely to be passed in 2025, with the aim of generating revenue from 2026.
-All the various details need to be turned into legislative texts and approved first, leaving room for discussion and possible adjustments.
-Various practical issues still await resolution.
+The federal ministers reached an agreement on the details at the end of June.
+The law is likely to be passed in 2025, with the aim of generating revenue from 2026 onwards.
+Several practical issues are still unclear at the moment.
 For example, it is not yet clear whether banks will withhold the capital gains tax for you or not, in which case investors trading with multiple brokers and bank accounts might need to declare the tax themselves.

 4. Which assets are subject to capital gains tax?